RAIN: The Nourishing Art of Mindful Inquiry

 Learn an accessible, deeply freeing way to practice mindfulness.

-RAIN stands for Recognition, Acceptance, Interest, and Non-Identification, the qualities that make up a moment of mindfulness.
+RAIN stands for Recognition, Acceptance, Interest, and Non-Identification.
+These are the qualities that make up a moment of mindfulness.
 Because of its simplicity and power, RAIN has become recommended by meditation teachers worldwide as a helpful approach to steering us through challenging emotions and situations.

-This 6-part online course is an opportunity to learn and deepen this practice under the guidance of Vipassana teacher Michele McDonald, who first coined RAIN.
+This 6-part online course is an opportunity to learn and deepen this practice under the guidance of Vipassana teacher Michele McDonald, who first coined the RAIN acronym.

 Choose a Pricing Option